 In exceptional circumstances, an applicant who does not meet the academic entry requirements may be granted entry to the Fruition Diploma in Horticulture Production, where they supply evidence to satisfy the Academic Committee of their ability to succeed in the programme.

 Students must demonstrate significant workplace experience (e.g. a supervisory and/or management role OR equivalent) within the horticulture industry.

 Students will be required to provide evidence that they can progress through the programme of study.
 This may require any or more of the following:

 Further details about entry criteria are contained in the supporting documentation.

-in New Zealand speaking on the current and future issues and opportunities, and industry norms for data
+Learners are required to participate in a series of field trips/workshops where learners are introduced to the range of horticultural production systems in New Zealand.
+Workshops include presentations from leading growers/processors in New Zealand speaking on the current and future issues and opportunities, and industry norms for data analysis and reporting.

 The one-day field trips can be attended either in-person or online.
 The three-day field trip is compulsory, and in-person participation is required.
 All transport, food and accommodation costs for the three-day field trip are included in the course fees.